 What more can we add?
 David is an engineer, distiller, brewer, and mountain biker.
 All these passions are evident in Spey Valley Brewery: in the recipes, the fanatical attention to brewing details, the production process, and even in the labels – if you know where to look… Spey Valley Brewery represents the culmination of ten years’ dedication – and long, long days – to the production of as good a Stout as could be found anywhere in the wonderful world of beer.
 David’s favourite tipple – his Spey Stout, of course, the one that got the brewery going.
 Preferably paired with a whisky chaser.

 Co-founder & Executive Director

 It was Innes who knocked the stuffing out of an old water mill and cleared the way for the pilot plant at Mulben.
 Renowned businessman, owner of House of Mulben (also the Highlander Inn Hotel & Whisky Bar, highly recommended for sampling Spey Valley Brewery beers) and all-round local legend, Innes keeps everyone’s feet firmly anchored on planet Earth by constantly reminding us of the importance of actually brewing the stuff.
 Never mind anything else.
 Who really needs planning permission anyway?!
 Innes can usually be found propping up the bar in the Highlander, enjoying a Stillman’s IPA.

-If you want things done, Mel’s the one to speak to – she’s the one who keeps us all right!
+Mel does the office things – answers the phone, processes orders, co-ordinates deliveries, and manages our web presence.
 She is a graduate in Design and Digital Arts, with a few years’ experience in marketing for both a start-up company and small local charity.
 Mel loves the outdoors, enjoying cycling and mountain biking, kayaking, skiing, and landscape photography.
 She’s also an active volunteer, managing Belles on Bikes Moray, and volunteering for the NTS Conservation Volunteers, when she’s not skating for, or helping to run, Helgin Roller Derby.
 Loving all things chocolate and orange, Mel’s favourite beer is Sailor Terry!